froohoo/Diesel-Go-Chase-It/README.md

 In addition to the 2 wheeled differential drive robot, a 4 wheeled skid steer robot based loosely off of the MSE6 from Star Wars is also included.
 ![MSE6](/MSE6.png)

+The MSE6 mesh was created with [FreeCad](https://www.freecadweb.org/) and exported as a Collada (.dae) file.
+For those with parametric modeling experience, its an easy way to add visual flair to your robots.

 Installation:
 1. run  `mkdir catkin_ws/src -p`
 2. copy /ball_chaser and /my_robot to catkin_ws/src/